Frankton water plant hit by lightning; schools closed

 "They're going to pick-up parts to make the repairs as quickly as possible," she said.

-According to a Facebook post by the Frankton-Lapel Community Schools, the schools are closed and students are being returned home.
+According to a Facebook post by the Frankton-Lapel Community Schools, the schools were closed and students were returned home.

 "As a result (of the lightning strike), we have no water at either of our schools in Frankton," the post read.
 "Because of having no water, school is canceled for the day at Frankton Elementary and Frankton Jr./Sr. High Schools."